Industrial Applications of 3D Printing

 A crucial advantage of 3D printing is also that it can be used to revive old cars by producing made-to-order spare parts based on individual cars.
 Another place where 3D printing is gaining momentum is in the area of competitive racing.
 Formula one race car companies such as McLaren and Renault are using this technique to produce parts that are usually very expensive and technical to produce using the traditional method.
 3D printing allows engineers to use materials such as carbon fibers that improve the strength and speed of the car and also allow for more customization.
 The products produced by 3D printing are also much lighter but stronger, allowing more fuel efficiency and higher safety standards in the future.

-While it may take a while before cars are completely made from 3D printing, there is a definite future in this technology, and with persistence; greater efficiency will be achieved.
+While it may take a while before cars are completely made from 3D printing, there is a definite future in this technology, and with persistence, greater efficiency will be achieved.

 Rapid Prototyping: A boon during a pandemic lockdown